frankcollins3/mergedoctor/README.md

 # mergedoctor

+File Surgery: Open, Merge, Discharge!

+#                                       u s e r             s t o r i e s

+open the files, merge the insides, discharge the original files!

 mergeMD: take for instance 2 alike in name markdown files -> delete data from 1 merge into 1 new .md file
 surgery: open, merge, discharge

-#                                       u s e r             s t o r i e s

 bookmarking that I originally wanted to set this up for 2 files that have the same name.
 Instead: fgets() || scanf() to retrieve the name of the first markdown file.